Aayushjn/Download-Manager/README.md

 # Download-Manager
-HTTP and HTTPS Download Manager in Java using Swing GUI
+HTTP Download Manager in Java using Swing GUI